 Can be financially tied through credit

 Depending on the strategy you implement you and your partner can become financially entangled.
 This means that your credit may be at risk to their financial actions within the business.
-It is prudent to careful vet the spending habits of any potential partners.
-If you happen to connect with a spendthrift, you may financially liable for purchases that make on behalf of the business – even if you did not initiate the purchases.
+It is prudent to carefully vet the spending habits of any potential partners.
+If you happen to connect with a spendthrift, you may be financially liable for purchases that make on behalf of the business – even if you did not initiate the purchases.

 Not having the same investing temperament

 This one is probably the largest risk and the hardest to evaluate.
 Basically, you want to make sure that you and any potential partners see investing in the same manner.
-For example, some people have long term outlooks on any investments they make.
+For example, some people have long-term outlooks on any investments they make.
 This means that any property you purchase, they will want to hold on to for many years, often 20+ years.
 You may have a more opportunistic mindset.
 You may be open to holding but more than willing to sell if the market turns in your favor.

 What’s Your Exit Strategy